ai2cm/fv3net/README.md

     │   ├── pipelines           <-- Cloud data pipelines
     │   ├── visualization
     ├── tests
     ├── workflows                <-- Job submission scripts and description for pieces of data pipeline │   ├── extract_tars         <-- Dig yourself out of a tarpit using Dataflow │   ├── one_step_jobs        <-- Submit one-step kubernetes jobs using fv3run
+    │   ├── fregrid_cube_netcdfs <-- Regrid cubed-sphere to lat/lon and other grids data with fregrid
     │   └── scale-snakemake      <-- Coarsening operation with kubernetes and snakemake (Deprecated) ├── Dockerfile
     ├── LICENSE
     ├── Makefile